 Westbard was shaped in part by its industrial history.
-The B&O Railroad's Georgetown Branch cut through Westbard's farmland and the existing African American community by 1910, principally shipping freight.
+The B&O Railroad's Georgetown Branch cut through

+Westbard by 1910, principally shipping freight.
 The Bethesda Blue Granite Company, the Stoneform Corporation, the Lakeshore Artificial Stone Company, the George A. Fuller Stone Plant (now the Washington Episcopal School) and the Loughborough Oil Company established operations in the area.
 By the 1960s, instrumentation and defense manufacturing facilities, including Gardiner Laboratories and Airtronix, joined the earlier operations.